 We’re not sure!
 Why is the Gallbladder emptying too slowly?
 Why are stones being formed?
 Is the problem in the Gallbladder or in the ducts?
 Can sensitivity to eggs be one cause of gallbladder problems?

 Gallbladder problems run in families so ask about your relatives’ history and genetics.

 Bacteria, viruses, lack of healthy Microbiome, food additives, food intolerances like eggs and gluten, hydrogenated oils and poor Liver and Thyroid function all contribute to Biliary “Sludge”.

 The Vitamin K2 Connection to Gallstones

 In my research (see my blog posts and podcasts including those with Robb Wolf and Mark Sisson) I find Vitamin K2 commonly deficient.
 Without K2 we can form calcium deposits in the joints and arteries, and stones in the Gallbladder and Kidneys.
 I have all my clients on K2 either from this Walkabout Emu Oil (the highest natural source of K2 in the world) or from these K2 capsules.

 Never take Vitamin D without K2.
 Ever!
 Find a D3 Complex like this one or this one in my online store that have A, D and K2 together.
 Take K2 or Emu Oil with Rosita Cod Liver Oil too – it contains Vitamin D but not K2.

 I ask every client without a Gallbladder to take some form of Bile Salts with every meal.
 Forever…

-Here’s a good one on Amazon.
+Here’s a good one in my online store.